Humboldt Squid: Profile and Information

 It is regarded as the only known species of the genus Dosidicus of the subfamily Ommastrephinae under the family Ommastrephidae.

-Similar to other members of the subfamily Ommastrephinae, they are known to possess bioluminescent photophores and are also capable of changing body colouration (metachrosis).
+Like other members of the subfamily Ommastrephinae, they are known to possess bioluminescent photophores and can change body coloration (metachrosis).

-They rapidly flash white and red while hunting, which earned them the name diablo rojo (Spanish for the red devil) among fishermen.
+They rapidly flashed white and red while hunting, which earned them the name Diablo Rojo (Spanish for the red devil) among fishermen.

-These chromatophores ( which are of different size and belong to more than one set) may rapidly cycle through colours other than white and red, flashing too quickly for the human eye to see the transitions.
+These chromatophores (of different sizes and belonging to more than one set) may rapidly cycle through colors other than white and red, flashing too quickly for the human eye to see the transitions.
 They have a short lifespan of about 1 to 2 years.

 They are mostly found at depths of 660 – 2,300 ft (200 – 700 m) from Tierra del Feugo to California.

-This species is spreading north into waters of the Pacific Northwest, Washington, Oregon, Alaska, and British Columbia.
+This species spreads north into the Pacific Northwest, Washington, Oregon, Alaska, and British Columbia waters.
 They are fished commercially in Peru and Mexico.

 KingdomAnimalia